moskomule/moskomule.github.io/content/en/home/about.md

 #### 2024

+* My research proposal is accepted at Initiative on Promotion of Supercomputing for Young or Women Researchers, Information Technology Center, The University of Tokyo.
 * My research proposal is accepted at the Acceleration phase of JST ACT-X.
 * I will present at [Workshop on Functional Inference and Machine Intelligence](https://ismseminar.github.io/fimi2024/).
 * I will attend [DL 2024](https://sites.google.com/view/dl2024/).